wp-plugins/events-made-easy/readme.txt

 = 1.1.7 =
 * Improvement: remove some unneeded caching in the EME admin section.
+* Improvement: make #_TOTALPRICE and #_TOTALPRICExx also work for "Booking mails" reminders
 * Bugfix: better all-day indication in ical

 = 1.1.6 =